 Toni Friddell Jordan is an avid artist.
 You may find her creating cookies that are too pretty to eat and too delicious not to for friends and family, painting murals in homes and local businesses in her town, or working on new creations around her home.
 She was super excited when Kim asked her to illustrate a book for her.
 She used pastels and colored pencils for the illustrations in The Sky Is the Limit.

 Toni has dedicated most of her life advocating for and counseling hurting children.
 She has spent many years serving children in a private foster foundation based in Atlanta.
 She is a mother to six incredibly wonderful, responsible, loving humans who are all college graduates and wonderful parents.
-Toni is devoted to her large family and ever-growing bundle of grandchildren, 16 to date.
-She lives, laughs and loves with her husband David, in Panama City, Florida.
+Toni is devoted to her large family and ever-growing bundle of grandchildren.
+She lives, laughs and loves with her husband David.

 RECOMMENDED READS In my travels so far as a children’s book author, I have found other recommended reads for you, so here goes: